Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 If you did not confess to a crime, you were whipped with more force with each lash.
 If it was determined that the Roman soldier had failed at his job, he could be severely punished to make sure he did his job next time.

 Christ was innocent of all crimes.
 He could not speak a word to ease the solder's lashing.
-He was taking upon Himself our punishment and had come not to accuse mankind but to redeem us to Himself.
+He was taking upon Himself our punishment and had come not to accuse mankind but to redeem humanity to Himself.
 He was born for this purpose.
 He lived His life knowing that the prophesies would be fulfilled.
-He took upon Himself our sins and punishment and yet, "opened not His mouth," because His purpose was to die in silence though He lived a life of peace healing and helping the oppressed.
+He took upon Himself our sins and punishment and yet, "opened not His mouth," because His purpose was to die in silence while He spoke the words God had given Him.
+He lived a life of peace healing and helping the oppressed.

 This is a mark in time for all eternity.
 Where people confess that they are sinners and Christ sacrifice for their sins is accepted by God.
-Christ place was to remain silent while He, God on earth, takes your punishment on Himself.
+Christ place was to remain silent while He, the Son of God, takes your punishment upon Himself.
 Your place is to speak out now and say, "Lord

 This is what God has done for you, Even if you're His enemy.
 No one can say God is not fair in light of the Cross and who He is.